United States Football League: Stumbles before play begins

 The League's Boston franchise, the Breakers, also had stadium problems.
 The Boston ownership group wanted to play in Harvard Stadium, but were unable to close a deal with the university; Sullivan Stadium was owned by the New England Patriots, who were unwilling to share their venue with a rival, while Fenway Park was being used in the spring by the Boston Red Sox and was also unavailable, and Alumni Stadium on the campus of Boston College, for reasons never made public, also declined.
 Finally they were able to negotiate a lease to play at Nickerson Field on the campus of Boston University, a facility that seated only 21,000 people.

 There were plans to establish four franchises in Canada prior to the inaugural season, located in Vancouver, Edmonton, Montreal and the Toronto/Hamilton metroplex (with the last of these to play at Ivor Wynne Stadium).
 The proposal was pushed by John F. Bassett, the Canadian who would go on to own the Tampa Bay Bandits USFL team.
-However, Senator Keith Davey warned that the Canadian government would act to protect the Canadian Football League (the league in which in all four of the aforementioned Canadian cities had teams in) from competition.
+However, Senator Keith Davey warned that the Canadian government would act to protect the Canadian Football League (the league in which all four of the aforementioned Canadian cities had teams in) from competition.
 The Canadian Football Act had been proposed, but not approved, when Bassett had tried to establish the Toronto Northmen in the World Football League in 1974.
 Such legislation would have banned US football leagues from playing in Canada.
 In particular, Montreal's CFL team, the Concordes, was on precarious financial ground, having just been established to replace the recently folded Alouettes.
 This led Bassett to drop the idea.